 European Cloud initiative

-Due to an upcoming technology paradigm shift in HPC (the transition from petascale, to exascale) a window of opportunity is opening for Europe.
-However, not all countries in Europe have the capacity to build and maintain such infrastructure or to develop exascale technologies.
-Pooling and rationalising efforts at the European Union level is therefore a must.
-One objective of the European Cloud initiative is to see a supercomputer based on EU technology among the world top three by 2022.
+Due to an upcoming technology paradigm shift in high-performance computing (the transition from petascale, to exascale) a window of opportunity is opening for Europe.
+Pooling and rationalising efforts at the European Union level is essential to reach exascale capabilities and place a European supercomputer among the world top three by 2022.

-By improving Europe's competitiveness and cohesion, the European Cloud initiative will help create a Digital Single Market in Europe.
+By improving Europe's competitiveness and cohesion, the European Cloud initiative will help developing further the Digital Single Market in Europe.

 More information is available on the European Open Science Cloud webpage.